soweeby/sli-scripts/README.md

 - script for creating Intellij configuration elements for c+p into xml file
 ## Changed
 - file structure for tests: new `scripts\` directory for general scripts

+## 1/29/22 (start of things unique to roshan's fork)
+## Added
+- created `spreadsheet.py`, a script for generating grading spreadsheet with a list of students and cells for their pss, inlab, and lab grades, as well as a formula to calculate the total grade for each student.
+## Changed
+- fixed `extract.py` to work for linux file paths